isabellanoriega99/Moonlight/README.md

    - headers: Optional headers for the request.
    - bodies: Optional request bodies.

- - Returns: A Combine publisher emitting a tuple containing the data, response, and decoded object.
-AnyPublisher-(data: Data, response: URLResponse, decoded: T), Error- .
+ - Returns: A Combine publisher emitting decoded object.

 ## Structs you need to know